sebastiaolina1/battle-grounds-info/README.md

 How to use it?
-Add this project to your list of projects in the latest version of Unity and use "build" to initialize the game.
+Add this project to your list of projects in the latest version of Unity and use "build" to initialize the game(use windows profile).

 Who created it, how, and why?
 It was entirely created by me.